 I teach and write philosophy.
 In a world of cynicism, opportunism and anxiety, I hope, by the end of the course, my students have the courage to be themselves.
 I have published several books on Blanchot, Heidegger and Levinas and numerous articles in continental philosophy in international peer reviewed journals.
 In 2014, my module ‘Ethics and Reason’ was voted by students as ‘the most engaging module’ in the university.

-High-profile visiting speakers
+Learn from high-profile visiting speakers

 Expert staff and 100% student satisfaction